 Ferrari makes a triumphant return as we near the top of the list.
 The LaFerrari is still the jewel in the Italian marque’s crown.
-However, we wonder if that screaming V12 does as much for its Instagram presence as the fact Justin Bieber is a fan.
+However, we wonder if that screaming V12 does as much for its Instagram presence as the fact that Justin Bieber is a fan.

 6. McLaren P1 – 1,088,026 hashtags